MahendraMurari/AI-job-search-resume-automation/README.md

 # AI Job Search and Resume Automation

-A sanitized portfolio version of a personal AI workflow automation project built with n8n.
-The workflow automates job discovery, duplicate tracking, LLM-assisted resume tailoring, ATS-friendly PDF generation, Google Drive storage, and daily email summaries.
+I built this project to reduce the repetitive work involved in job searching.
+The workflow finds recent job postings, checks whether they were already processed, uses an LLM to help tailor resume content, generates ATS-friendly PDF resumes, stores the outputs in Google Drive, and sends a daily email summary for review.

-This project is designed to demonstrate workflow automation, product thinking, API integrations, LLM orchestration, structured document generation, database tracking, and end-to-end debugging.
+The project is built with n8n, Supabase, Google Gemini, Google Drive, Gmail, JavaScript, and LaTeX.
+It is a personal automation project, not a commercial product or auto-apply tool.

-> This is a personal automation project, not a commercial job application product.
-It does not auto-apply to jobs.
-The workflow prepares resume drafts and job/resume links, while the final review and application decision stay human-in-the-loop.
+The final application decision stays human-reviewed.
+The workflow prepares job-specific resume drafts and organized links, but it does not submit applications automatically.

 ## Problem It Solves